Lumbar Disc Herniation & Yoga--My Personal Journey

 Keep in mind that your severity of injury will determine when and if these movements are appropriate for you.
 The simplest of backward bends can be approached first.
 Sitting tall in a chair while arching into a slight backbend or lying on the floor for Sphinx pose is a good start.
 Backward Bends can be a vital part of healing a lumbar disc injury when approached slowly with a tuned in awareness.
 Each person and injury is unique--if and when this is beneficial can only be determined by the individual.
 The book: Cure Back Pain With Yoga, by Loren Fishman, M.D., and Carol Ardman, has great information on using backward bending to heal lumbar disc injury.

-6. With disc herniation, the soft tissues surrounding the hips will be reactive, tight, and imbalanced.
+6. With disc herniation, the soft tissues surrounding the hips will probably be reactive, tight, and imbalanced.
 Practice gentle stretches for the lower body, and remember---a little goes a long way.
 Try Pigeon poses or variations of Pigeon that are accessible.
 Hamstring stretches done on the back are effective because the pelvis and spine are stabilized, eliminating the probability of spinal rounding.
 Use a strap or towel looped around your foot and go only to the point of mild stretch.
 Use longer, slower, deeper breaths.
+Practice low lunge postures to encourage your hip flexors (fronts of hip creases) to release and relax.

 7. Use your Doctor and Physiotherapists instructions to design a new practice that works for you along your path of healing.